spesmilo/electrum/README.rst

 The Zclassic Wiki is located at: https://github.com/z-classic/zclassic/wiki.
 Please use this as a reference and feel free to contribute.

-There is also an Electrum ZCL wiki at: https://github.com/BTCP-community/electrum-zcl/wiki.
+There is also an Electrum-ZCL wiki at: https://github.com/BTCP-community/electrum-zcl/wiki.
 It contains information about setting up the ElectrumX Server (https://github.com/BTCP-community/electrumx), which is the provider for block and peer data.

 --

-Here is our current progress on zk-SNARK integration: https://github.com/BTCP-community/electrum-zcl/wiki/Shielded-Transactions
+Here is our roadmap for zk-SNARKs integration: https://github.com/BTCP-community/electrum-zcl/wiki/Shielded-Transactions

 Original Project Info